Ajayt036/Statistics-For-Business-and-Economics-BAN/README.md

-# Statistics Business-Problems
+# Statistics For Business Solutions
-The Statistics For Data Analytics is a repository for the all fundamental statistics and probability concepts applied on Industrial Problems.
-These problems are designed to pruduce: Descriptive and Predictive analysis.
+The Statistics For Business Solutions is a repository for the all insustrial problems that require fundamental statistics and probability concepts to reach a solution.
+These problems are and based on insutries requirment, cimpeteive edge in the market and need some descritive or predective analysis to keep their business in the market.

 # AIM

 The Aim of this reposistery is understand and increase the business accumen from analytics point of view.
-In today world, It is easy to pick up a a visulization chart on any visulization tool such as Tableau and Power BI.
-But the question is what does that chart represent, how has it been formed.
-How the data is manipulated in order to get the ionsights.
-These problems target following three parameteres
+We often hear the business domain and analytics skills both are are required to be a good analyst.
+This repositery provides exactly the same.
+It has business problems colleced from market and their solution fron analytical point of view.

 1. Descriptive and predictive analysis.
 2. Business Domain
 3. Probability and Statitsics

+# Structure

+The problems are divide in subparts such as Basic data summary, Descrptive, Dagnostic and predictive problems.

 # Tools Used:
 Anaconda: Python Jypter Noteboook